 Outcomes

-We will demonstrate and evaluate our novel and rigorous methods in a laboratory environment, on a range of use-cases.
-TUPLES will release some software tools and a testing environment to enable the human-centered development and assessment of trustworthy P&S systems.
+We have demonstrated and evaluated our novel and rigorous methods in a laboratory environment, on a range of use-cases.
+TUPLES has released some software tools and a testing environment to enable the human-centered development and assessment of trustworthy P&S systems.

 Tuples Lab